martinacaramaschi/TPT-PE-thematic-analysis/README.md

 ## Notebook 03
 - We improved the correctness of texts by removing all un-needed text before titles

+## Notebook 06
+- This notebook was used to clean the articles' text

+## Notebook 07
+- This notebook was used to tokenize data and create bigrams for the LDA analysis

 ## Authors

 - Martina Caramaschi